 An intensive course designed for the practical preparation of office secretaries.
 A thorough study of the Gregg System.
 Development of the ability to read and write shorthand rapidly and correctly, both literary and commercial.
 The shorthand speed necessary to pass a civil service examination is attained by the end of the year.
+Year course (5-5).

-6A.
+6A-6B.
 Advanced Stenography.

 Development of speed in writing and transcription.
-Advanced dictation on letter forms, legal forms, speeches, and literary material.
+Advanced dictation on letter forms, legal forms, speeches, and literary and technical material.